articulate/docker-bootstrap/README.md

 ## Creating a Release

-To create a release, create a tag that follows [semver](https://semver.org/) and a GitHub Action workflow will take care of creating the release.
+To create a release, create a tag that follows [semver](https://semver.org/).
+A GitHub Action workflow will take care of creating the release.